-A ramble on the occasion of the International Monument Day on April 18, when worldwide attention is paid to the monuments of the world.
+A foray into International Monument Day on April 18, when the spotlight is on monuments around the world.

 We encounter them particularly often in cities.
 They are an expression of their time.
 Memorials to history.
 Glorification carved in stone or expression of a hard-won culture of remembrance.
 Some have been elevated over time to the status of works of art, others started out as works of art and went from being thought-provoking to becoming monuments.
 Still others were created by nature and are revered by man as monuments.
 What all monuments in this world have in common is their contribution to education.
 Without them, we would all return from a trip a little less educated.
 So there are plenty of reasons to put together a small selection on the occasion of International Monument Day, which is celebrated every year on April 18.

-In the year of documenta fifteen, there is no way you can miss Kassel.
-For Kassel is peppered with works of art that have become monuments.
-Every five years during the documenta, the city becomes a big stage for contemporary art and also works with the existing monuments.
+Kassel is peppered with works of art that have become monuments.
+Every five years, as part of the documenta, the city becomes a big stage for contemporary art and also works with the existing monuments.
 They are shrouded, emit smoke signals or are given a temple at their side.
-This all happened at the last documenta in 2017, and documenta fifteen is yet to be reported in 2022.
-Only this much, Lumbung, the Indonesian rice barn, will play a role.
+All this happened at documenta 2017.
+We did not report on documenta fifteen 2022.
+The Lumbung concept communicated in advance, alluding to the communal character of an Indonesian rice barn, sounded promising.
+In the end, there was a lot of discussion about anti-Semitism, and rightly so.
+But art came up short.
+No monument was erected to it in Kassel 2022.

 High density of monuments in the city